-Toyo Enterprises have been manufacturing textiles in Japan since 1965, starting as a supplier for American soldiers stationed in Japan.
+Toyo Enterprises have been manufacturing textiles in Japan since 1965, but dates back to the 40's as Kosho & Co. as a supplier for American soldiers stationed in Japan.
 Their products developed together with American culture through the bases, and their love and admiration of the historical hallmarks of western workwear from the end of the 19th century to the 1960s is fervent.
 But it was with the creation of their own flagship brand Sugar Cane & Co. that they were able to spotlight their detail dedication and principled craftsmanship.

 Their denim making process began with meticulous research of the original pieces and utilizing lab analysis of fabric and yarn structure to obtain precision - even using the same origin based cotton blends as were used in the west.
 The original dyes, weaving, construction, and hardware are re-fabricated and put together using refurbished antique machines to faithfully produce what Brando rebels, steelworkers, rock n rollers, and cowboys would recognize.
 The Sugar Cane philosophy maintains that truly authentic vintage-inspired denim can only be revived through the exact methods and production as the iconic standards of the American labor force’s proud uniform.
 However, they don’t stop at perfect reproductions.